-Halsey And New Beau, Yungblud, Enjoy Fun Date At Disneyland
+Halsey And New Beau Yungblud Enjoy Fun Date At Disneyland

 Halsey seems to be having the time of her life with her new flame, alternative rock musician Yungblud.
 TMZ reports that the two were recently seen enjoying each other’s company at Disneyland.
 In a photo posted on their website, you can see them looking lovingly into each other’s eyes as they ride a carousel.
 The article also notes that they got on the Buzz Lightyear ride together and the Matterhorn.

-Halsey posted a photo from their trip on her Instagram page which featured Minnie Mouse.
+Halsey posted a photo from their trip on her Instagram page, which featured Minnie Mouse.
 Yungblud isn’t in the photo and the caption doesn’t hint that he was with her.

 “Escaped the grotto to hang wit my gal,” she wrote.
 “One of my favorite visits ever.”